manticoresoftware/manticoresearch/manual/Searching/Search_results.md

 <!-- end -->

 <!-- example sql2 -->
-In addition to that you can use [SHOW META](../Node_info_and_management/SHOW_META.md) call to see additional meta-information about the latest query.
+Additionally, you can use the [SHOW META](../Node_info_and_management/SHOW_META.md) call to see extra meta-information about the latest query.

 <!-- request SQL -->
 ```sql